Spectral theory of a mathematical model in Quantum Field Theory for any spin: The Poincar e Group

 \begin{remark} The helicity $j$ is Lorentz invariant.
-Nevertheless note that photons and gravitons have helicity $\pm1$ and $\pm2$ respectfully because of the symmetry of space inversion of the electromagnetic and gravitational interactions.
-On the other hand it is well known that the weak interactions do not respect the symmetry of space inversion.
+Nevertheless note that photons and gravitons have helicity $\pm1$ and $\pm2$ respectively because of the symmetry of space inversion of the electromagnetic and gravitational interactions.
+On the other hand it is well known that the parity conservation is violated in weak interactions.
 Thus one has to distinguish the neutrinos with helicity $-\frac{1}{2}$ from the antineutrinos with helicity $\frac{1}{2}$ in the Standard Model.
 It is conventional to call a particle with helicity $j>0$ right-handed and a particle with helicity $-j$ left-handed. \end{remark}